The services sector has been at the forefront of the rapid growth of the Indian economy.

 As per the Central Statistical Organisation (CSO), Ministry of Statistics and Programme Implementation:

 Lead indicators suggest that the pace of expansion in the services sector activity is likely to be sustained.

-According to World Trade Organisation's (WTO) "International Trade Statistics 2010" released recently, India ranks twelfth in commercial service exports.
+According to World Trade Organisation's (WTO) "International Trade Statistics 2009" released in November 2009, India ranks ninth in commercial service exports.

-According to data released by the Department of Industrial Policy and Promotion, the services sector (financial and non-financial) attracted foreign direct investments (FDI) worth US$ 2,596 million between April and November 2010 while the cumulative FDI between April 2000 and November 2010 has been US$ 26,197 million, accounting for 21 per cent of the total FDI inflow.
+According to data released by the Department of Industrial Policy and Promotion, the services sector (financial and non-financial) attracted foreign direct investments (FDI) worth US$ 4.4 billion between April and March 2009-10 while the cumulative FDI between April 2000 and March 2010 has been US$ 23.6 billion, accounting for 21 per cent of the total FDI inflow.

 Some of the investments in the service sector include: